 Now that we have covered the reasons, how is the amount determined?

 The maximum amount of the hardship distribution is basically the actual amount of the applicable expense minus whatever amounts a participant can access from sources outside the plan.
 That means a participant is generally required to first exhaust any savings accounts, outside investment accounts, credit card cash advances, loans, etc. that are available to him or her.
-This includes taking a loan from the retirement plan to the extent loans are permitted.
+However, this does not include taking a loan from the retirement plan to the extent loans are permitted.
 Any qualified expenses that remain are eligible for hardship.

 Obviously, a participant cannot withdraw more than he or she has available in the plan.
 We will touch on that in a little more detail later in this FAQ.